murk-sy/manga-pr-guide/Guide.md

 This guide covers the scanlation process from Japanese to English so some information is specific to that.
 At the time of writing this guide, I've only been proofreading for a few weeks, so don't take this document as a holy commandment.

-Don't let its length discourage you
+Don't let the length discourage you - skim through and once you find something you're unsure about, it's time to read in more detail.

 # 💮 The scanlation process